Three Ways to Avoid Probate in Colorado

 Probate fees can cost 5 to 10% of the value of an estate.
 You have worked hard for your money and want it to go to the people you love upon your death, not to the government and administrative fees.

 A Colorado estate planner can help avoid these unnecessary expenses.
-Brady, McFarland & Lord, LLC, has the knowledge and experience to help you successfully plan your estate so that the people who matter can benefit from your hard work.
+Colorado Estate Planning Law Center, has the knowledge and experience to help you successfully plan your estate so that the people who matter can benefit from your hard work.

 Here are some tips to avoid the arduous and costly probate process.